onifaie/ecommerc/readme.md

-# this all steps i want to make it
+# this all ingformation about my Project and how to use it libraray
-## this how i can do it
+### instructions  Project Step by step